 Planning Your Winter Getaway

-Tips on traveling smart and planning ahead for coronavirus procedures this winter season.
+Tips on traveling smart and planning ahead this winter season.

 Don't Get Stuck!

 If you're planning a day trip during snow season, you must consider weather when traveling.
 Weather conditions may make it impossible to drive back down the hill, and winter lodging is often sold out on weekends and holidays.
-Make plans for where to stay should you not be able to return home.
+Check weather and make plans for where to stay should you not be able to return home.

 Book Your Stay!